Haworthia Plants Indoor Care, Propagation, Common Problems & Solutions

 Some popular types of Haworthia for indoors include Haworthia attenuata, Haworthia pumila, Haworthia papillosa, Haworthia fasciata, Haworthia reinwardtii, Haworthia cooperi among others.
 Check out these popular Haworthia succulents perfect for growing indoors.

-Haworthia Plants are non-toxic to both humans and pets.
-They are among the pet-safe plants that are grown in the home.
+No. Haworthia Plants are non-toxic to both humans and pets.
+They are among the pet-safe plants that you can grow in any space.

 Haworthia genus is closely related to the genera Aloe and Gasteria.
 The species of these genera are known to hybridise relatively easily with each other.